 Tango masters Alberto Pas and Valorie Hart discussed this important concept back in 1998: the man dances around the dance floor and the woman dances around the man.
 But many students today still don't know what that means.
 Simply put, it means that in his responsibility to follow traffic the man may need to step away from the woman, and it's the woman's job to stay close to him.

 Tango is an intimate dance.
 To truly enjoy tango the woman needs to dance really close to the man.
 Close does not mean within an arm's length.
 It means integrating into his body and being one with him.
-The man who dances around the dance floor has to follow traffic, the woman who dances around the man has to stay close to him and not separate from him.
+The man who dances around the dance floor has to follow traffic, the woman who dances around the man must stay close to him and not separate from him.

 Here is a good example of how a woman should dance around the man.

 Where she places her foot is also crucial.
 A common problem is that she places her foot too far away from his foot to avoid touching his leg.
 In fact, touching is what she should do to make the movement compact.
 The woman must not be afraid of touching the man's leg when dancing around him.
-However, she needs to imagine a circle around his foothold with a radius of about one foot and always place her foot on that imaginary circle when she rovelves around him, because while stepping too far apart from his foot will take her away from him (see 6:20-8:00 in the following video), stepping too close to his foot will cause her to lose the leaning position when the turn is completed.
+However, she needs to imagine a circle around his foothold with a radius of about half to one foot and always place her foot on that imaginary circle when she rovelves around him, because while stepping too far apart from his foot will take her away from him (see 6:20-8:00 in the following video), stepping too close to his foot will cause her to lose the leaning position when the turn is completed.

 March 11, 2017